 I grew up with three older brothers.
 I learned to stand my ground as the lone female in the pack at an early age.
 Growing up with brothers meant being the weird one and the outcast at times.
 A boys club, after all, entails a different focus from a girls club.
 I wasn’t always privy to everything that was going on and the fun things that my brothers did, especially when it involved an element of risk.
 Despite my limited participation in the shenanigans my brothers engaged in, by simply living with boys who one day became men, molded me to who I am now.

 Fast forward to now, I can honestly say it doesn’t bother me one bit to play in the outdoors with men.
 In fact, I enjoy their company as much as I can appreciate the uniqueness of my interactions with women.
 There’s a certain level of openness with men that I don’t experience with women – one in which I can tap into my masculine leaning side where I peak bag mountain summits just like any guy would or get into an endless banter without worrying about offending the other by my brutal way of delivering my thoughts.
-Being delicate and gentle with my manner of speaking can be set aside so I can be blunt.
+The idea of being delicate and gentle with my manner of speaking can be set aside in lieu of being outright blunt.
 Personally, I like that.
-On the other hand, in the company of women, I find myself more reserve with my thoughts and overly mindful of the delivery of my words.
+On the other hand, in the company of women, I find myself more reserve with my thoughts at times and overly mindful of the delivery of my words.
 To not have to work that hard once in a while is certainly a much wanted break.

 Recently, in the outdoors world, there’s been so much media frenzy around the notion of women empowerment.
 Big companies like REI are promoting the presence of women in the media, as well as, hosting female-only events to encourage women to hike, climb, bike, kayak and everything that has to do with the outdoors.

 Recently, as part of my social enterprise’s mission to promote women in the outdoors, I initiated an introductory class on wilderness backpacking with a focus on women only.
 I soon learned that within the hiking groups where I have been an organizer for over a decade, the idea of women only activities is potentially intimidating to the opposite gender.
 Accusations of being discriminatory and actively excluding men were easily shared with me.
 Some viewed my action as politically motivated while others felt the event shouldn’t be organized at all within a co-ed hiking group.
-I then found myself having to justify my action by stating multiple times that the class is meant to empower and encourage women who are new to hiking to take on the hobby.
-After all, the female members of the hiking groups were the ones who approached me to make the request for a women-only class to learn the basics.
+I then find myself having to justify my action by stating multiple times that the class is meant to empower and encourage women who are new to hiking to take on the hobby.
+Women have approached me to make the request to have a class expressing their need to be in an all-women group to learn the basics.
 As an organizer who happens to be a female, I felt it is only natural for me to finally organize an event to address this particular need.
 Mind you, this was my first time in over 10 years as an organizer to schedule a series of female-only events.
 As it turns out and as I have anticipated, it is a risky move on my part, especially when I’m still creating a foundation for my social enterprise.